Antipasto Salad is a simple and delicious lunch or dinner idea that will forever remind me family dinners at my grandmother’s house.

 Complete the meal with our serving suggestions

 I like to serve our antipasto with some homemade creamy Italian dressing, or an easy balsamic dijon dressing.
-If we’re making it as a first course, some main course ideas that go well are Italian sloppy joes, instapot Italian beef, or one pot lasagne!
+If we’re making it as a first course, some main course ideas that go well are Italian sloppy joes, instapot Italian beef, easy bbq chicken pizza, or one pot lasagne!
 And to finish the meal off with a little something sweet, try our lemon bar recipe!

 More awesome salads to try!